prestodb/tempto/tempto-examples/README.md

 ##Setup

+### Hadoop cluster

- * You need a cluster with hadoop accessible by name hadoop-master and a presto cluster accessible by name presto-master.
+ You need a cluster with hadoop accessible by name hadoop-master and a presto cluster accessible by name presto-master.
 In case you want to use different host names (or service ports) you need to change ```src/main/resources/tempto-configuration.yaml``` accordingly.For more details please refer to the [Configuration section](../README.md).

- * Ensure that WebHDFS, Hive and Presto are running.
+ Ensure that WebHDFS, Hive and Presto are running.

-Also you need PSQL instances.
+### Also you need PSQL instances.
 ```
 docker run --name tempto-examples-psql -p 15432:5432 -e POSTGRES_USER=blah -e POSTGRES_PASSWORD=blah  -d postgres
 docker run --name tempto-examples-psql2 -p 15433:5432 -e POSTGRES_USER=blah -e POSTGRES_PASSWORD=blah  -d postgres